 \begin{section}{Proof of main result} In this section we show how to reduce our main result, Theorem~\ref{main_theorem}, to a result about polynomials.
 We also give the estimate on $\tilde{M}(n,k,p)$ required to deduce Corollary~\ref{intro_corollary} from Corollary~\ref{main_result_corollary}.

-\end{claim} Theorem \ref{main_theorem} is proved using the following general idea: Consider any polynomial $P\in\poly_k^d$ of the form given in Pr\'ekopa's Theorem \ref{prekopa_theorem}.
+Theorem \ref{main_theorem} is proved using the following general idea.
+Consider any polynomial $P\in\poly_k^d$ of the form given in Pr\'ekopa's Theorem \ref{prekopa_theorem}.
 Change the location of its roots slightly to make each pair of adjacent roots into one double root.
 The new perturbed polynomial $\tilde{P}$ is in $\poly_k^c$.
 Show that the expectation under the $\Bin(n,p)$ distribution of $\tilde{P}$ is not much higher than that of $P$.
 Deduce that the expectation of the optimal polynomial in \eqref{one_d_max_dual_discrete_problem} is not much lower than the expectation of the optimal polynomial in \eqref{one_d_max_dual_continuous_problem}.

 The actual proof that the two expectations are close is somewhat complicated.
 A key ingredient is the use of discrete Chebyshev polynomials to bound the ratio of the value of $P$ and $\tilde{P}$ at certain points.
 The Chebyshev polynomials were previously used in a similar context; see, for example, \cite{HLL,S99}.

 The result we need about polynomials is the following.
 Let $k$ be even and fix two polynomials

 with all $a_i\in\{0,1,\ldots, n-1\}$ and such that $a_i\neq a_j$ and $a_i\neq a_j+1$ for $i\neq j$.

 For a polynomial $\vphi$ we denote $\E_{n,p}[\vphi] = \E \br{ \vphi(X) }$ where $X \sim \Bin(n,p)$ has Binomial distribution with parameters $n$ and $p$.